songzijiang/GeoAttX/README.md

 # GeoAttX

-The official code
+The official code of GeoAttX framework and Huayu.
-of preprint paper: ["Huayu: Advanced Real-Time Precipitation Estimation from Geostationary Satellite"]() and ["GeoAttX: A Novel Framework for Cloud Image Forecasting Using Geostationary Satellite Observations"]()

 # How to run Huayu/GeoAttX?

 ## Step1,